Luxury Cruise and Yacht Reviews | Luxury Resort Reviews | Air Charter Reviews

 All photos and content are copyright of cruisingreview.com and Pepe.

 Pepe is a fan of Nicola Tesla, innovator in the world of alternative energy, CO2 mitigation, inventions, travel reviews (for fun), a commercial pilot, a sailor, and an expert in Filemaker database development.
 My motto is never stop exploring, and always keep learning.
 The journey is the destination.

 JetSetCruise (travel review blog site of CruisingReview.com) originally was set as the travel planning site for Bora Bora Cruises.
 Unfortunately, the wonderful super-yacht cruise company in French Polynesia went out of business.
 We are now making JetSetCruise a live update to our travel site, CruisingReview.com

 You will note that our website is free of advertising, junky social media tags, and annoying pop-ups.
 You can help support this site by telling the resort and cruise ship company that you saw them reviewed here.
-Or you can visit our travel store on Amazon.

 When funding becomes available, I hope to develop and build a eco-electric-ship (catamaran or Proa) which is fully sustainable for tourism, to travel the globe.
 Based on the book and community Gaviotas: A Village to Reinvent the World, I hope to evangelize solar technologies, and sustainable tourism, with zero environmental impact (actually will enhance the environment) around the world.
 When ready, the concept of a eco-ship will be showcased at a new website, ElectricShip.com